Turning Inward to Change Deeply

 inward and make a special kind of gentle and caring Inner

-Relationship with what is there.
-Doing this ultimately will be
+Relationship with what can be felt there.
+Doing this

-very rewarding and transformative, but it may also be
+will ultimately be very rewarding and transformative, but it

-difficult, even to the point of feeling like it’s something
+may also be difficult, even to the point of feeling like it’s

 Supportive Companion on a Path to Change